wpmudev/shared-ui-react/packages/react-accordion/README.md

 #### `title:` Title is a boolean property which controls whether or not the item is going to have "sui-accordion-item-title" in its class name.
 This property can be left out.

-#### `toggle:text` Toggle property displays a toggle slider on an accordion item's header where its key is the text that is going to appear next to the slider.
+#### `toggle:'text'` Toggle property displays a toggle slider on an accordion item's header where its key is the text that is going to appear next to the slider.
 This property can be left out if the toggle button is not necessary.

-#### `size:"auto"` Size variable controls what is the size of the header item going to be and it can have "auto" key or a number key where "auto" makes the item auto adjust its size and a number key makes the item adjust its size based on a 12 grid.
+#### `size:'auto'` Size variable controls what is the size of the header item going to be and it can have "auto" key or a number key where "auto" makes the item auto adjust its size and a number key makes the item adjust its size based on a 12 grid.
 This property can be left out, and the default value is "auto".

 #### `content: <><h1>content</h1></>` This is the property that takes a JSX element as a key and it is the main property of the object since it stores the content that will be placed inside the header item.